miller2082/edx/HTML_javascript/exercises/README.md

 EXERCISES

-Hands-On exercise are included in the index.html file.
+Hands-On exercise are included in exerciseNAME_index.html files.